BY KAREN A. JAMROG

 Jameson Irish Whiskey is one of the most recognized names in Irish whiskey.
 Not coincidentally, it is also the world’s top-selling brand of Irish whiskey.
-Established in 1780 by John Jameson, Jameson Irish Whiskey has been produced through two world wars, the Irish civil war, and prohibition in the U.S. It has been sold internationally since the early 1800s when John Jameson traveled around the world by boat to sell his whiskey.
-Fittingly, every bottle of Jameson Irish Whiskey bears the family motto “sine metu,” which translates from Latin to “without fear.”
-Jameson is made in southwestern Ireland’s County Cork by blending fine grain whiskey and rich pot-still whiskey from malted and unmalted barley grown in Ireland.
+Established in 1780 as the Steins Family Bow Street Distillery, the whiskey brand that came to be known as Jameson Irish Whiskey has been produced through two world wars, the Irish civil war, and prohibition in the United States.
+It has been sold internationally since the early 1800s when John Jameson traveled around the world by boat to sell his whiskey.
+Fittingly, every bottle of Jameson Irish Whiskey bears the family motto “sine metu,” which translates from Latin as“without fear.”
+Jameson is made in southwestern Ireland’s County Cork by blending fine grain whiskey and rich pot still whiskey from malted and unmalted barley grown in Ireland.
 Triple distilled, it is aged in oak casks that previously housed bourbon and fortified wine, creating Jameson’s signature smoothness, with notes of toasted wood, vanilla, and sweet sherry.

 Like Jameson, Tullamore D.E.W. is a triple-distilled Irish whiskey with a long history.
 Originally produced in 1829 in the central Ireland town of Tullamore, the “D.E.W.” in the Tullamore brand name reflects the contributions of Daniel E. Williams, a general manager and owner of the company’s original distillery.
 Today, Tullamore D.E.W. is the second highest-selling Irish whiskey worldwide.
 Made with water that flows in the nearby Slieve Bloom Mountains, Tullamore is aged in casks formerly used for bourbon and sherry.
 It is a sweet, sippable whiskey with a gently complex, malty flavor and mild citrus and spicy notes.
 With a smooth, gentle finish, Tullamore D.E.W. is a versatile whiskey that mixes well but is also easy to sip neat.

-Inspired by his love of birds, in the early 1900s, Redbreast Whiskey’s company chairman decided to name the whiskey company after a type of bird, the robin redbreast.
-All these years later, Redbreast remains a traditional Irish single pot-still whiskey and is the highest-selling single pot-still Irish whiskey in the world.
+Inspired by his love of birds, in the early 1900s, Gilbey’s chairman decided to name the whiskey after a type of bird, the robin redbreast.
+All these years later, Redbreast remains a traditional Irish single pot still whiskey and is the highest-selling single pot still Irish whiskey in the world.
 Made in County Cork, award-winning Redbreast is triple distilled and matured for a minimum of 12 years in handmade sherry casks from Spain and bourbon casks from Kentucky and Tennessee, which impart a spectrum of subtle flavor to the end product.
 Redbreast delivers silky smoothness and a complex flavor profile with notes of vanilla, nutmeg, and cinnamon.

 Proper No. Twelve